kotest/kotest-cookbook/README.md

 <br/>
 <br/>
 If we have any bugs, using real time might sometimes expose them.
-For instance, we can have code that usually works, but fails exactly on an hour boundary, or on a leap year day, or during the week when daylight saving time changes.
+For instance, we can have code that usually works, but fails exactly on an hour boundary, or on February 29th, or during the week when daylight saving time changes.
 Once we have replaced real time with test doubles, that possibility is gone, we won't catch those bugs anymore.
 We shall discuss it more in the chapter about flaky tests.
 <br/>
 <br/>
-The gist of this chapter was to show use cases when test doubles really shine, not do discourage using mocks altogether.
+The gist of this chapter was to show use cases when test doubles really shine, not to discourage using mocks altogether.
 Mocking libraries such as `mockk` are massively powerful and useful, but we are suggesting to complement them with test doubles in functional programming, especially in more difficult situations.

 ## Learning Resources